mohamuhsin/piano-keys/README.md

 Now, you must create a .forEach loop that will pass the elements in the notes array through your event assignment function.

+**7.** Now, the program knows what to do when each piano key has a mousedown or mouseup event fired on it.
+Run your code and see how it works!